To the readers of Farnam Street:

 We offered three public Re:Think Workshops (Leadership, Innovation, and Decision Making).
 This took a lot of effort from an amazing team.
 The quality of people who attend these events continues to blow my mind.
 One former Harvard Business School professor summed it up nicely by saying you won’t find a better crowd of people at a public event anywhere.
 The feedback for all of the events was positive with the exception of one person (over 100 positives and 1 negative – we’ll take it).
 I felt we were at risk of spreading ourselves too thin, so we’ve decided to pare down to two in 2016 (Decision Making in February, which is already sold out, and Innovation in the fall).
 We’ve opted to put Re:Think Leadership on hold for now.
 Additionally, we have 13 people coming to Re:Think Decision Making who have attended Re:Think workshops in the past (including 6 who are attending Re:Think Decision Making for the second time) — I can’t think of a better metric to help gauge success.

-Our first ever online product: How to be Insanely More Productive launched.
+Our first ever online product: How to Be Insanely More Productive launched (updated 2019: This is now part of the learning community).
 I remember being on a train coming back from Toronto when I first put this online.
 I figured this was a good place to start as I’m often asked to talk about productivity.
-I guessed about 50 people would sign up and I’d get some good feedback on how to deliver an online course that delivered tangible results in people’s lives.
+I guessed about 50 people would sign up, and I’d get some good feedback on how to deliver an online course that delivered tangible results in people’s lives.
 I was blown away by the participation levels and extremely positive feedback.
 I still get emails almost weekly from people saying how it helped them gain control of their lives and spend more time with their family.
 However, similar to the first episode of The Knowledge Project, this webinar offered first-rate content in third-tier packaging.
 I had another webinar planned for September on How to Read a Book, but I delayed the launch until I could find the right people to help re-package and re-formulate the material into something much better.

 Membership program and the economics of running an online media company.